amygbe/Home/content/posts/goldie_v_world.md

-title = "Logistic Regression: Goldie Versus The World" date = "2024-06-28" description = "Article demonstrating Goldie." tags = ["logistic regression", "python"] categories = ["themes", "syntax"] series = ["Themes Guide"]
+title = "Logistic Regression: Goldie Versus The World" date = "2024-06-28" description = "Article demonstrating Goldie." summary = "As I’ve been learning more about different types of models, I thought, why not try to see how I can use logistic regression to classify my dear cat Goldie." tags = ["logistic regression", "python"] categories = ["themes", "syntax"] series = ["Themes Guide"]